 ...But the outlook for solar power installation incentives is hazy

 Financial incentives that make going solar attractive today simply may not be needed tomorrow.
 Some already have set expiration dates.
-For example, the Solar Investment Tax Credit (ITC) was renewed by Congress this past December, but is scheduled to be reduced in coming years.
-Right now qualified owners can get a dollar-for-dollar tax deduction for up to 30% of the cost of establishing a new solar power system.
+For example, the solar Investment Tax Credit (ITC) was renewed by Congress, but is scheduled to be reduced in coming years.
+Right now qualified owners can get a dollar-for-dollar tax deduction for up to 30% of the cost of establishing a new solar power system if construction begins by December 31, 2019.
 Even if your organization opts to lease its solar equipment or enters into a power purchase agreement (check out this business brief for more information on the different ways to finance a solar project), the ITC benefit can still be passed along indirectly through better terms offered by the solar equipment owner.